xhos/discord-quest-watcher/readme.md

 ## how it works

-authenticates with your discord token and navigates to the quests page in headless chromium. scrapes the quest data, compares against previously seen quests, and sends webhook notifications for any new entries. state is tracked in /data/known-quests.json with 30-minute check intervals.
+it authenticates with your discord token and navigates to the quests page in a headless chromium browser. it then scrapes the page, extracting the quest data, compares against previously seen quests, and sends webhook notifications for any new entries. state is tracked in /data/known-quests.json with 30-minute check intervals.